iidb/wing-supplements/common.md

 * If you encounter memory errors such as `segmentation fault` and `bad alloc`, you may try [Address Sanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) (Asan) to help yourself to locate the cause of the error.
 Asan can also detect some other memory problems such as memory leaks.
 You may enable Asan by CMake options `-DCMAKE_BUILD_TYPE=debug -DASAN=on`.
 Note that Asan only takes effect in debug mode.
 Programs with Asan enabled are slower, therefore you may need to increase the timeout value in tests temporarily.

 * Submission after the due date will consume late days.
 If you already get full grades, don't submit after the due date, otherwise you will waste your late days.

+* `make: no rule to make target 'submit'` If you encounter this error when `make submit`, a possible reason is that you cloned the repo before I implemented `make submit` in CMakeLists.txt. `git fetch public && git merge public/main && cmake ..` can fix the issue in this case.